camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/32-migrate-from-camunda-bpm-71/04-embedded-forms.html.md

 # Overview

-The following APIs / Behavior changed:
+The following APIs / behavior has changed:

 * The `form-field` directive has been replaced with `cam-variable-name` and `cam-variable-type`.
 * The form now has a defined lifecycle (`form-loaded`, `variables-fetched`, ...) for which callbacks / event listeners can be provided.